louis8683/bioinformatics-sensor/README.md

     * Temperature Characteristic (UUID: 0x2A6E)
     * Humidity Characteristic (UUID: 0x2A6F)
 * The CO and PM2.5 will need to be custom characteristics.
 We can assign our own values.

+### 10/28/2024: Overhaul
+* Completely overhaul the project to align with the State Machine pattern.